magsol/magsol.github.io-source/content/articles/2017-03-16-so-you-want-to-conduct-research-with-me.md

 I won't respond.

-Instead, [write an email](https://magsol.github.io/pages/contact.html) that's 3-5 sentences at most, **with a specific mention of the work you find interesting and want to pursue further**.
+Finally, [write an email](https://magsol.github.io/pages/contact.html) that's 3-5 sentences at most, **with a specific mention of the work you find interesting and want to pursue further**.
 For extra credit, mention some kind of improvement or extension to the work that you came up with on your own.
 This tells me a lot of things all at once, most important of which is that you're serious about wanting to work with me.

 Because if you can handle graduate school...